-Environment and Future Development North of the 55th Parallel
+Section 23 Environment and Future Development North of the 55th Parallel

-For the purposes of this Section:

-- 23.1.1 "Development" or "Development Project" shall mean a project consisting of any work, undertaking, structure, operation or industrial process which might affect the environment or people of the Region, exclusive of the operation and maintenance of such project after construction.
-However, the planned operation of such project shall form part of the considerations in the assessment and review procedures provided for in this Section; - 23.1.2 In the case of matters respecting federal jurisdiction, "Administrator" or "Federal Administrator" means the Federal Minister of Environment or any other person or persons authorized from time to time by the Governor in Council to exercise functions described in this Section; - 23.1.3 "Impact assessment" or "assessment" means that part of the process consisting of studies by which developments are subject to varying degrees of identification, description, and evaluation in order to determine the beneficial and adverse effect of such developments and their alternatives on the environment and the people; - 23.1.4 "Impact statement" or "statement" means the report prepared by the proponent in accordance with this Section; - 23.1.5 "Proponent" means a person responsible and duly mandated to carry out an impact statement required pursuant to this Section and for the execution of the development; - 23.1.6 In the case of matters respecting provincial jurisdiction, "Administrator" or "Québec Administrator" means the director of the Québec Environmental Protection Service or his successor, or any person or persons authorized form time to time by the Lieutenant-Governor in Council to exercise functions described in this Section; - 23.1.7 "Québec Minister" means the Québec minister responsible for the protection of the environment; - 23.1.8 "Region" means the area in Québec north of the 55th parallel of latitude, excluding Caterory I lands and Category II lands of the Crees of Great Whale; - 23.1.9 "Naskapi" or "Naskapi of Québec" means a person defined in subsection 1.8 the Northeastern Québec Agreement.
+- 23. 1 Definitions For the purposes of this Section: - 23.1.1 "Development" or "Development Project" shall mean a project consisting of any work, undertaking, structure, operation or industrial process which might affect the environment or people of the Region, exclusive of the operation and maintenance of such project after construction.
+However, the planned operation of such project shall form part of the considerations in the assessment and review procedures provided for in this Section; - 23.1.2 In the case of matters respecting federal jurisdiction, "Administrator" or "Federal Administrator" means the Federal Minister of Environment or any other person or persons authorized from time to time by the Governor in Council to exercise functions described in this Section: - 23.1.3 "Impact assessment" or "assessment" means that part of the process consisting of studies by which developments are subject to varying degrees of identification, description, and evaluation in order to determine the beneficial and adverse effect of such developments and their alternatives on the environment and the people; - 23.1.4 "Impact statement" or "statement" means the report prepared by the proponent in accordance with this Section. . - 23.1.5 "Proponent" means a person responsible and duly mandated to carry out an impact statement required pursuant to this Section and for the execution of the development; - 23.1.6 In the case of matters respecting provincial jurisdiction, "Administrator" or "Quebec Administrator" means the director of the Quebec Environmental Protection Service or his successor, or any person or persons authorized from time to time by the Lieutenant-Governor in Council to exercise functions described in this Section; - 23.1.7 "Quebec Minister" means the Quebec minister responsible for the protection of the environment; - 23.1.8 "Region" means the area in Quebec north of the 55th parallel of latitude, excluding Category I lands and Category III lands of the Crees of Great Whale; - 23.2 General Provisions - 23.2.1 The environmental and social protection regime applicable in the Region shall be established by and in accordance with the provisions of this Section. - 23.2.2 The said regime provides for: - a) A procedure whereby environmental and social laws and regulations and land use regulations may from time to time be adopted if necessary to minimize the negative impact of development in or affecting the Region upon the Native people and the wildlife resources of the Region; - b) An environmental and social impact assessment and review procedure established to minimize the negative environmental and social impact of development on the Native people and the wildlife resources of the Region;